gecBurton/djangorestframework-jsonschema/README.rst

 Overview
 --------

-This package takes a JSONSchema representation of data and builds a Django-REST-Framework solution capable of performing CRUD operations on it.
+This package provides a management command that turns a JSONSchema representation of data into the Django files required to build a Django-REST-Framework solution.

 The emphasis is on enabling the user to quickly produce a basic-but-robust solution that can be adapted as needed.

 Apart from the ``schema.json`` itself this tool is intentionally not configurable.
-It is our view that too often too much time is spent debating the finer points of MVC when a basic solution will do, and that this time is better spent on either the data model or the core application logic.
+It is our view that too often too much time is spent debating the finer points of REST when a basic solution will do, and the user would better spend their time on either the data model itself or the core application logic.

 In a similar vein in it recommended that this package is used with json-api_.